How to choose the best air conditioner system for your home this winter

 Ducted air conditioning systems have a centralised control panel and ducts that are placed in the roof, walls or floor of a property so that the entire property can be perfectly temperature controlled.
 On the other hand, a split system is ideal for smaller spaces such as offices, bedrooms, living room or a unit that is much smaller than a traditional home.
 Split system units can be used for larger homes that can’t be retrofitted or two story homes where adding ducted systems can be too challenging and expensive.

-Split system units are particularly affordable to purchase and can be installed in a day by a licenced air conditioning installer, whereas ducted air systems can be anywhere up to $10,000 plus for a four-bedroom home.
+Split system units are particularly affordable to purchase and can be installed in a day by a licensed air conditioning installer, whereas ducted air systems can be anywhere up to $10,000 plus for a four-bedroom home.
 Installations in existing properties can be more expensive than installing the same system in a new property.

 It’s important if you are looking to choose the best air conditioner for your property you make the decision as to whether you want split system individual units or a whole house ducted system.
+See more about our ducted air conditioning systems by visiting this page.

 Next, figure out the size of system you need